hellohaptik/chatbot_ner/postman_tests/Readme.md

 A shortcut for running the above is available.
 Just run ```./run_postman_tests.sh``` in the root directory.

-**Adding new entities**
+**Adding test data for new entities**

-To add a new entity create a new json file in postman_tests/data/entities/.
+To add test data for a new entity create a new json file in postman_tests/data/entities/.

 The format should follow the below structure: